Tencent/APIJSON/Document-English.md

 <br />

-<h2 id= "1">1.
+## <h2 id= "1">1.
 About <h2/>

-APIJSON is a JSON based application that largely simplify the process of back-end API development.
-It allows front-end users to get data with self-defined form.
+APIJSON is a JSON based internet communication protocol and an ORM library that largely simplifies the process of back-end API development.
+It also allows users to get data more quickly with self-defined form and fewer endpoints requests.

 ### Features:
 #### For getting data:
 You can get any data by defining the specific information you want and send it to the server.<br />
 You can get different types of data by making just one request to the server.
 It's very convenient and flexible, and dosen't require different API endpoints with multiple requests.<br />
-It provides CRUD(read and write), Fuzzy Search, Remote Function Calls，etc. You can also save duplicate data and improve data transmission speed as well!<br />
+It provides CRUD(read and write), Fuzzy Search, Remote Function Calls，etc. You can also save duplicate data, see request history,etc.<br />

 #### For API design:
-APIJSON largely reduces API developers' workload by reducing most api design and document writing!<br />
+APIJSON largely reduces API developers' workload by reducing most api design and documentation work.<br />
-With APIJSON, client developers will no longer be suffered from possible errors in documents, and don't have to communicate with server developers about APIs or documents anymore.<br />
+With APIJSON, client developers will no longer be suffered from possible errors in documents, and it saves communication between server developers and client developers about APIs or documentations .<br />
 Server developers no longer need to worry about compatibility of APIs and documents with legacy apps.

 ### Examples: